lmsqueezy/logsnag-nextjs/README.md

 [LogSnag](https://logsnag.com/) is a logging and event tool, letting you keep track of events, insights and analytics from all of your apps in a dedicated space.

+[Read our tutorial](https://docs.lemonsqueezy.com/guides/tutorials/webhooks-logsnag) to learn how the code works.

 ## Get set up

 1. [Create a Lemon Squeezy store](https://app.lemonsqueezy.com/register).